 - Allows manufacturers to focus resources on quality rather than on producing circuits that can handle higher levels of signal (stronger signals will produce more heat and, therefore, require heavier-duty components.
 Small signals allow manufacturers to build more intricate circuit designs with greater precision).

-However, line level signals typically will not be enough to effectively drive a speaker driver.
+However, line level signals typically will not be enough to drive a speaker driver effectively.

-So, then, we need amplifiers to boost line level signals up to speaker level signals in order to provide enough signal to move the speaker’s diaphragm and produce sound waves.
+So, we need amplifiers to boost line level signals up to speaker level signals to provide enough signal to move the speaker's diaphragm and produce sound waves.

 These amplifiers are generally known as power amplifiers and can be found as standalone units or built into the loudspeaker itself.

 The Crown Audio XLi3500 (link to check the price on Amazon) is an example of a power amplifier.

 Crown Audio is featured in My New Microphone's Top 11 Best Power Amplifier Brands In The World.